thaisoli/-Logistic-Regression---Heart-Disease/README.md

-# Classification Problem - Heart-Disease
+# Advanced Classification Problem - Heart-Disease

 This study uses several methods to predict if a patient has a heart disease or not based on the data available.